Letter of Reprimand for Employee Performance (Best Examples)

 In addition, you need to specify the specific violation or misconduct committed by the employee.
 Make sure you have proper documentation to support your allegation.
 Make sure the time and date of the violation are accurate, along with the location.

 You can refer to the company policy.
-Use it to reinforce that the issue is not a matter of personal preference or unreasonable expectation.
-In addition, reference the company policy to show the employee what required behavior and parameters they must follow to conduct themselves correctly.
+Use it to reinforce that the issue is not a matter of personal preference or unreasonable expectations.
+In addition, reference the company policy to show the employees the required behavior and parameters they must follow to conduct themselves correctly.
 Explain the progress the employee made following each disciplinary action, including any performance improvement plans he or she completed and any he or she still needs to complete.

 Better improvement practices